 Guided tours in May through October are offered as staffing, weather, high temperatures, and group size permit.
 Please ask or read postings at the front visitor center information desk to learn about tours, special events, or guest speakers featured on the day of your visit.

 There are no additional fees for guided tours.
+Unless you are bringing a group of 15 people or more, or if you need special accommodations, there is no need to make a reservation in advance.
 Special tours such as backcountry archeology walks are offered in the spring.
-Please contact the park in advance as these programs fill quickly.
+Please contact the park in advance as these programs fill quickly and will require reservations.